 Kam’s Bao Buns ($3.50++ per piece, U.P $4.50++ for Roast Duck, Crispy Pork Buns; $3.80++ per piece, U.P $4.80 for Toro Char Siu Bun)

-A brand-new dish of Kam’s Bao Buns, which features trio of pillowy buns filled with three of the restaurant’s signature meats – Kam’s Roast’s Roast Duck, Toro Char Siu, and Crispy Roast Pork.
+The Kam’s Bao Buns features trio of pillowy buns filled with three of the restaurant’s signature meats – Kam’s Roast’s Roast Duck, Toro Char Siu, and Crispy Roast Pork.

 The buns are accompanied with fresh lettuce, parsley, cucumber, carrot, sesame seeds and a savoury sweet sauce.